kam1986/Compiler/README.md

 ## wokring
     * Lexer
-        - Own lexer generator writen in F#, DFA based in contrast to FSyacc which use System.Text.Regex that is based on NFA.
-This should increase speed but not in any case near yacc for C. No code generation step needed.
     * Parser
-        - Own parser generator writen in F#, should again be a DFA/stack driven LR Parser generator. again no code generation step needed and should be at least as fast as Fsyacc.

-    * Symbol Table
-        - Interface implemented, which ease code changes, and enable testing different scooping schemes depending on the symboltable
+    * Symbol Table Interface implemented, which ease code changes, and enable testing different scooping schemes depending on the symboltable

 ## TODO
     * Changing implementation of tokens and arguments in the lexer/parser to an two interface implementation for easier maintaince.

     * Type Checker
         - for the functional, imperative and intermidate language, based on SML type system.

+    * Reversible constraint checker.

     * Optimizer (both in high and low level language)

+    * Interpreter

+### when interpreter works
     * Intermediate language (2 kind, a typed and untyped)
     * Assembler (Arm is first focus)
     * Linker to avoid external software